mcabbott/TensorCast.jl/docs/src/index.md

 New features in 0.4:
 - Indices can appear ouside of indexing: `@cast A[i,j] = i+j` translates to `A .= axes(A,1) .+ axes(A,2)'`
 - The ternary operator `? :` can appear on the right, and will be broadcast correctly.
+- All operations should now support [OffsetArrays.jl](https://github.com/JuliaArrays/OffsetArrays.jl).

 ## Pages